LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **Glitch**: Assuming what I mentioned gets merged or we just fork Loom, that should be good enough for Beta.
 Obviously we won't be able to use Hashed Mojmap, but it's something.

 **CheaterCodes**: And we've still got over a month's time, and it sounds like we're right on track.

-Next team for the list, Team Chasm.
+Next team for the list, Team CHASM.
 I'm going to have the honour to talk about it myself.
 Um, there's two things that have been happening recently.
 One is the test of the CHASM Gradle plugin, which got a new revision at a new home on a new repository.
 It's a lot cleaner now, it's actually less code, I think it works quite well, and the integration is as good as you can expect, as it should be expected to be.

 Uh, it could be better, by adding a lot of hacks, like making sure they show up as the actual dependencies like actual Gradle/Maven coordinates and Dependency View in IntelliJ for example.
 But honestly, that's low-priority and I'd rather have it working cleanly and having better maintainability.

-Then the second thing that's been talked *about*, the discussion again around Chasm-Lang, because again two things here.
+Then the second thing that's been talked *about*, the discussion again around CHASM-Lang, because again two things here.
 First, I asked **Kroppeb** to be so nice and try it out a bit, and seems like **Kroppeb** had a lot of fun with it.
 Um, except that he was complaining about a lot of missing functionalities, so there's a PR that's adding a lot of missing operators to the current language implementation.
 However, I myself am currently looking at changing the language implementation over to use maybe Java CC instead of ANTLR.
 I'm not completely sold on that yet, but Java CC has some nice things that ANTLR doesn't, and *vice-versa*, but mostly I like Java CC because it doesn’t have runtime dependencies, so that makes it easier to package in the Chasm Gradle plugin.

 Those are the things that are happening right now, it’s moving.
 Now, to lead myself into my own extension: How ready are we for Quilt Beta?
 Well, first off, CHASM is not explicitly planned for Quilt Beta.
 There might be something, like I'm hoping and I'm planning to have some sort of access widener implementation.
 And that’s pretty much it.
 Mixin is not realistic to have for Quilt Beta, it’s too much work.
 Access wideners, maybe, and also interface injections as well, because that's quite simple.
 So are we ready for Quilt Beta?
 Yes, but also we don’t really have a project that's going to be in Beta.
 It'll be just fine without CHASM.
 Alright, I've talked myself dry, so let's move onto the next team: Community Tooling.

 **Emmaffle**: Ain’t got nothin'.

 **CheaterCodes**: Ain’t got nothing today.
 Uh, it’s fine.
 It’s not really something that has anything that needs to be done for Quilt Beta.
-Decompilers is on holiday, also well deserved, just \[at\] a very quick glance, there's no hard deadline on what it needs for Quilt Beta, it’s working great already.
+Decompilers is on holiday, also well deserved, just [at] a very quick glance, there's no hard deadline on what it needs for Quilt Beta, it’s working great already.
 Same goes with Infrastructure, which we can skip today, **Haven** isn’t here.
 It’s working just fine right now.
 So finally, I’ll let somebody else talk. **Glitch**, can you give an update on the Loader?

 **Glitch**: OK, hello again.
 So not much has happened in Loader for the last two weeks.
 The big thing that is something that I'm actually working on today.
 I want to get our installer for Quilt Loader running, which would mean that you'd actually be able to use Quilt Loader through the Minecraft launcher.
 Um, we had something written by i5 months ago, for which I’m going to have to learn the code structure.